thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

 ## Back-end
 ### Create tenant config file
 1. Copy `src/core/settings/tenants/tenant-template.py` and rename it as `<tenant>.py`, e.g. for a tenant `cloud` use `cloud.py`.
-1. In the "`# DIMENSIONS`" section change the `<dimension_id>`'s to id's that match the dimension names, eg:
+1. In the "`# DIMENSIONS`" section change `DIMENSION_(N)` and `<dimension_id>` to the appropriate values to match the dimension names eg:
     ```
-    DIMENSION_1 = 'strategic_direction'
+    DIMENSION_STRATEGIC_DIRECTION = 'strategic_direction'
-    DIMENSION_2 = 'user_engagement'
+    DIMENSION_USER_ENGAGEMENT = 'user_engagement'
-    DIMENSION_3 = 'core_sales'
+    DIMENSION_CORE_SALES = 'core_sales'
-    DIMENSION_4 = 'emerging_monetization'
+    DIMENSION_EMERGING_MONETIZATION = 'emerging_monetization'
     ```
+1. Change all instances of `DIMENSION_(N)` with the values created in the previous step, for example the change all instances of `DIMENSION_1` to `DIMENSION_STRATEGIC_DIRECTION`.

-1. If the tenant levels map to scores other than the default values then change the values of the `LEVEL_(n)` variabes in the "`# LEVELS`" section. e.g. if level 3 is reached with scores greater than `5.0` then change it to this:
+1. If the tenant levels map to scores other than the default values then change the values of the `LEVEL_(n)` variabes in the "`# LEVELS`" section. e.g. if level 3 is reached with scores greater than `5.0` then change it to:
     ```
     LEVEL_3 = 5
     ```
-    If the tenant has more than the default 4 levels, add the additional levels add them as well. e.g. to add a fifth level that is reached for scores greater than `10` add this:
+    If the tenant has more than the default 4 levels, add the additional levels, e.g. to add a fifth level that is reached for scores of `10.0` or more add this:
     ```
     LEVEL_5 = 10
+    ```
+1. If the maximum level value is different from the default of 5, change `LEVELS_MAX` to that value. e.g. if the highest level has a range of 3.0 - 10 add this:
+    ```
+    LEVEL_MAX = 10
     ```

 1. For weighted questions change the weights in the `WEIGHTS` object.